TwoRingSoft/Pippin/README.md

 ## Contributing

 Got something you'd like to add, or needs fixing?
 Feel free to file an issue and if you'd like, a PR!

-All development is branched off of `develop`, which is merged into `master` for releases.